google/playground-elements/README.md

 ## Project files

-There are 3 ways to specify the files of a playground project.
+There are 3 ways to specify the files of a playground project:

 ### Option 1: Inline scripts